Bachalo/dotfiles/README.md

 ## Installation instructions

+You can either use the script provided (`./install.sh`) or run the commands listed below manually.

 ### Clone

 Clone the repo into any directory you like.
 I prefer the `~/dotfiles` directory as it's easier to entry and easy to remember.